Flea & Tick Prevention for Mini Aussies: The MDR1 Risk, Natural Strategies & What to Do After a Bite

 Remove correctly

 Grasp as close to the skin as possible with a tick tool or fine-tipped tweezers.
 Pull straight up with firm, steady pressure.
 Do not twist, squeeze, burn, or cover with oil.
-Clean the bite site with soap and water or diluted calendula rinse.
+Clean the bite site with soap and water or a diluted calendula rinse.
 Save the tick in a sealed bag if you want testing.

 2